josdem/hugo/content/techtalk/spring/spring_boot_flyway.md

 }
 ```

-To Run the project ejecute in your command line:
+To Run the project execute in your command line:

 ```bash
 gradle bootRun